It Takes Roots at COP24

 Our Future Will Not Be Traded

-Heads of state and international leaders will meet in Poland from December 3-14, 2018, for COP24, the next round of U.N. climate-change talks.
-The Climate Justice Alliance is on the ground as well, together with the Indigenous Environmental Network, Grassroots Global Justice, the Just Transition Alliance and Via Campesina, as part of the It Takes Roots delegation.
+Heads of state and international leaders met in Poland from December 3-15, 2018, for COP24, the U.N. climate-change talks.
+The Climate Justice Alliance was on the ground as well, together with the Indigenous Environmental Network, Grassroots Global Justice, the Just Transition Alliance and Via Campesina, as part of the It Takes Roots delegation.
 We are building and organizing together with our international allies, in the face of increasing racism, white nationalism and corporate control.

 The climate science is clear: we must reduce emissions as soon as possible—especially emissions from burning fossil fuels.